SarthakJariwala/sarthakjariwala.github.io/content/projects.md

     ![joule paper fig](/images/joule-paper-fig4.png)
 ---

-- Senior technical team member of GRID (Global Renewable Infrastructure Development) at UW
+- Senior technical team member of Global Renewable Infrastructure Development (GRID) at the University of Washington

-    - Performed techno-economic analysis using SAM (System Advisor Model) and PySAM for designing a solar-powered school computer lab & community library in rural Ghana.
+    - Performed **techno-economic analysis** using SAM (System Advisor Model) and PySAM for designing a **solar-powered school & community library** in rural Ghana.

-    - Developed remote data tracking system for monitoring the health and performance of our installed solar modules and microgrids.
+    - Developed **remote data tracking system** for monitoring the **health and performance** of installed solar modules and microgrids.
 ---

 - Developed, packaged, and published a _**physics-informed deep learning model**_ to automate the localization, classification, and visualization of defects in 2D materials. ([Project Link](https://github.com/yiwen26/DLSSTRP))